-This Tariff Methodology is applicable for the tariff period 2021/22, 2022/23, and 2023/24.
+This Tariff Methodology is applicable for tariffs within the period 2021/22, 2022/23, and 2023/24.

-The Regulator has previously allowed for an annual review and an annual adjustment of tariffs within a three-year period as opposed to fixing the prices for the period; this is intended to protect users from possible large step changes in the tariff.
+The Regulator has previously allowed for an annual review and an annual adjustment of tariffs within a three-year period as opposed to fixing the prices for the period as a whole; this is intended to protect users from possible large step changes in the tariff.
 In addition, unlike other regulated industries such as electricity or oil and gas pipelines, there are large variations in the users and usage of port infrastructure and services.
-Therefore, an annual review allows a more efficient and appropriate allocation / distribution of prices to port users as opposed to an adjustment after three years.
+Therefore, an annual review allows a more efficient and appropriate allocation / distribution of prices attributable directly to particular port users in the short term as opposed to adjustments only after three years.

-Provision for an annual review and adjustment of tariffs within a three-year period is contained within the Methodology, and the NPA is required to apply for a fixed tariff adjustment for the year under review as well as to provide indicative tariffs for the two outlying years.
+Provision for an annual review and adjustment of tariffs within a three-year period is contained within the Methodology, and the NPA is required to apply for a fixed tariff adjustment for each year under review as well as to provide indicative tariffs for the two outlying years.
 This in turn allows the Regulator, and port users, to take a medium term view of the operational expenses, volume forecasts, and tariff trajectories, whilst at the same time provides the Regulator the flexibility to adjust, in the short term, for economic or other external impacts.

-This methodology will therefore apply until the end of 2023/24 tariff year, a definitive outcome on the future of the corporate structure of the NPA, or the establishment of the Transport Economic Regulator, whichever comes first.
-In addition, the Regulator may, from time to time, make corrections or changes to the methodology as required.
+This Methodology will therefore apply until the end of 2023/24 tariff year, and incorporates future changes being introduced by Government; this includes a change in the corporate structure of the NPA in line with the National Ports Act, as well as the establishment of the Transport Economic Regulator.
+As such, the Regulator may, from time to time, make corrections or changes to the Methodology as required.